snowdrop/istio-security-example/README.md

     ```
     echo http://$(oc get route istio-ingress -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/
     ```
-1. Both greeting and name invocations will succeed.
+1. "Hello, World!" should be returned after invoking `greeting` service.
 1. Enable RBAC (RBAC will be configured with 5s cache)
     ```
     oc create -f rules/enable-rbac.yml
     ```
 1. Since there are no access rules configured yet, all requests (including the web page) will fail.
-1. Allow public access to the greeting web page and service
+1. Allow public access to the `greeting` web page and service
     ```
     oc create -f rules/greeting-rbac.yml
     ```
-1. Now web page will be accessible, but greeting service will still fail.
-It is because any access to the name service is still blocked.
+1. Now web page will be accessible, but `greeting` service will still fail.
+It is because any access to the `name` service is still blocked.
-1. Allow greeting service to access the name service
+1. Allow `greeting` service to access the `name` service
     ```
     oc create -f rules/name-rbac.yml
     ```
-1. Now greeting service invocation will succeed and direct name service invocation will fail.
+1. "Hello, World!" should be returned after invoking `greeting` service.
 1. Cleanup
     ```
     oc delete -f rules/name-rbac.yml